Andreiyiii/BERT_Word_Prediction/README.md

 ```
 python main.py
 ```
-When prompted, enter a sentence containing the mask token "[MASK]" The script will display the top K predictions for the masked token in the console.
+When prompted, enter a sentence containing the mask token "[MASK]".

+The script will display the top K predictions for the masked token in the console.